Pre-Conference Training Workshop

 Marcella Corsi

-President in IAFFE and Sapienza University of Roma
+President of IAFFE and Sapienza University of Roma

 Federico Perali